saahilshangle/saahilshangle.github.io/README.md

-# carolynwang.github.io
+# saahilshangle.github.io
-this is my personal website
+This is my personal website and basic photography portfolio!

-ya'll, I can code... but front-end is a whole other story. i started out with [this template](https://html5up.net/forty) and modified from there.
+Total website design and creative layout credit to Carolyn Wang.
+I used her source code at carolynwang.github.io.